redvypr/redvypr/doc/source/design.rst

 except a number of keys that are used by redvypr to distinguish between datakeys, redvypr hostnames, IP adresses and UUIDs, these **non usable** characters are: "**@**", "**:**", "**/**", "**?**". redvypr uses as well a number of standard keys that cannot be used as they are added automatically:

+- _redvypr: Information added/modified by redvypr about the datapacket and optionally about the datakeys
+  - t: The time the packet was seen the first time by a distribute data
   - host: Information about the host of the device
   - device: The devicename
+  - device_info: Information about the device, i.e. if it is subscribeable etc.
-- numpacket: The packetnumber of that device
+  - numpacket: The packetnumber of that device, this is counted in distribute data
+- _info: Additional, optional, information about the datapacket, static information
+- _keyinfo: Additional, optional, information about the datakeys